 Depending on timing, Hiroshima is probably worth going to, if only to go to the A-bomb museum and memorial.
-If you do stay in Hiroshima, I'd recommend also going on a day trip to Miyajima island, containing one of the most famous Shinto shrines in Japan, over 7 years ago
+If you do stay in Hiroshima, I'd recommend also going on a day trip to Miyajima island, containing one of the most famous Shinto shrines in Japan, almost 8 years ago

 We have been to Japan a few times.
 We spent 2 weeks in Tokyo on one trip.
 The different Tokyo city hot-spots are worth seeing including Akihabara (electric town), Asakusa for temples, Tokyo Disney and Disney Sea, Tsjuji fish market is huge and the department stores go on forever.